 The equilibrium between performances in distance with forgiveness is also kept well.
 Moreover, they are some of the longest irons in the market as well as some of the most forgiving.
 They provide a pretty good amount of control and enable you to shape your shots accordingly.

 In the 2016 version of the M2 irons, the face slots were not featured as the bulky head in combination with the face will increase the center of gravity immensely.

-So in 2017 M2 irons, this enigma has been tackled by making the top line of the head and leading edge thinner up to 33% and the face profile was also reduced to a shallower design.
-Ultimately, the hosel was also made thinner resulting in lowering the CG around 7%.
+So in 2017 M2 irons, this enigma has been tackled by making the top line of the head and leading edge thinner by up to 33% and the face profile was also reduced to a shallower design.
+Ultimately, the hosel was also made thinner resulting in lowering the CG by around 7%.
 The 2017 Fluted Hosel is lighter by 2 grams as compared to the 2016 version.

 The speed pocket, oriented in the sole, allows the face to be more flexible at the time of the impact thus maximizing ball speed across the face.
-The speed pocket gives you excellent speed even on off center hits.
+The speed pocket gives you excellent speed even on off-center hits.

-The feel and the sound of the M2 irons is better because of the redesigned ribs across the back of the cavity, carefully placed to stiffen the face while optimizing the sound and feel.
+The feel and the sound of the M2 irons are better because of the redesigned ribs across the back of the cavity, carefully placed to stiffen the face while optimizing the sound and feel.

-The 2017 model has a new white and light green logo instead of a white and yellow logo in 2016 model.
-The 2017 also features a chrome finish which looks far better than the raw back finish of 2016.
+The 2017 model has a new white and light green logo instead of a white and yellow logo in the 2016 model.
+2017 also features a chrome finish which looks far better than the raw back finish of 2016.